 What it’s like to be Plus-Size in Paris

-A few weeks ago, I came across Erin Zhurkin’s debut novel, entitled Plus Size in Paris.
+I recently came across Erin Zhurkin’s debut novel, entitled Plus Size in Paris.
 Plus Size in Paris came out on May 17, 2023, in English.
 After submitting the novel to traditional publishing houses who wanted the story to be more like Emily in Paris, Zhurkin decided to self publish it and preserve the DNA of her story.
 It immediately piqued my interest.
 When one thinks of Paris, images of a model-thin Emily in Paris and the glamorous Paris Fashion Week often come to mind.
 Bestselling books like French Women Don’t Get Fat resound loudly.
-Maybe a few remember that back in 2017 there was another book on this subject called On ne naît pas grosse (We Are Not Born Fat) published by Goutte D’or Editions, and written by Gabrielle Deydier, a French woman who denounces a Grossophobie in France.
+Maybe a few remember that back in 2017 there was another book on this subject called On ne naît pas grosse (“We Are Not Born Fat”) published by Goutte D’or Editions, and written by Gabrielle Deydier, a French woman who denounces Grossophobie in France.
 Zhurkin’s book is fiction, however, whereas that was memoir.

 Zhurkin’s book tells the fictional story of Abby Allerton, an American Instagram influencer who receives an invitation to Paris Fashion Week.
 She is plus size.
 When she gets there, she is confronted with extreme body shaming, starting with a man asking her, “Since when is haute couture for fat women?”